LEEYJ1021/structural-signal-irrelevance/README.md

 ### 3.4 When's the best day to flag a struggling ad group?

-**Figure 6(C,D) — Timing an intervention.** Flagging the bottom 25–40% of predicted growers achieved a 1.2–1.4x precision lift over random flagging, and that lift held up consistently whether the decision was made at day 7, 14, or 21 post-registration (Panel C).
+**Figure 6(C,D) — Timing an intervention** (same figure as above).
+Flagging the bottom 25–40% of predicted growers achieved a 1.2–1.4x precision lift over random flagging, and that lift held up consistently whether the decision was made at day 7, 14, or 21 post-registration (Panel C).
 But the 95% bootstrap confidence intervals on predictive accuracy at each of those cutoffs overlap heavily (Panel D) — there's no statistical basis for calling any single day "optimal."

 We also tried to go further and quantify the *expected benefit* of intervening at each point in time, but two independent attempts at that simulation both failed the same way: the assumed intervention-effect parameters combined multiplicatively in a way that made the "optimal" answer (day 21, threshold 0.40) come out identical *no matter what values we assumed*.
 That's not a robust finding — it's a mathematical illusion baked into the formula.
 We caught it, discarded both simulations, and report the limitation openly rather than presenting a false sense of precision.

 **Design artifact.** §3.3's within-customer result motivates a concrete decision rule — flag an ad group if its own early-window signal places it in the bottom 30% of predicted growth, evaluated at any point in a day-7–21 window.
 This is formalized as an explicit design-science artifact (input/output specification, three design principles) in [`supplementary_robustness/04_design_artifact_future_work.md`](supplementary_robustness/04_design_artifact_future_work.md).
 Its binary-flagging empirical backtest, however, is **not** reported as a confirmed advantage: the naive size/tenure comparison rule collapses to numerical zero under within-customer demeaning (a structural fact — account maturity is a customer-level constant — not a bug), and against a random-flagging baseline, the design artifact's own-signal precision wins in 4 of 9 tested specifications and loses in 5, indistinguishable from chance at this sample size (n≈20 customers per specification).
+The full input/output specification and the three design principles (DP1–DP3) are reproduced below in §11.8.
 The design principles are grounded in §3.3's continuous-scale result; their binary-flagging empirical superiority is left as future work.

 **Verdict:** early flagging is directionally motivated by a confirmed continuous-scale result, but neither a precise "optimal day" nor an empirically confirmed binary-flagging advantage is something this data can support yet.